ahmeterdem1/SSL-Messager/README.md

 ### Important notes on the protocol

-- Every query ends with "\r\n" but this does not serve a purpose for now.
+- Every query ends with "\r\n", this is a must and is checked by the server.
 - Server messages about errors are written inside <> sings
 - Server sends the token once whilst authorizing
 - Client sends its token at each query for validation